kamshory/ZKLibrary/README.md

 Retrieve the attendance log.
 ### Return Value
 getAttendance return array 2 dimension.
 The value of array is array containing
+* serial number of the user
+* user id of the application
+* state
+* time of attendance in format YYYY-MM-DD HH:II:SS
 ```php
 clearAttendance()
 ```